-Section M1411.3; change to read as follows:
+Section M1411.9; change to read as follows:

-M1411.3 Condensate disposal.
+M1411.9 Condensate disposal.
 Condensate from all cooling coils or evaporators shall be conveyed from the drain pan outlet to an approved place of disposal a sanitary sewer through a trap, by means of a direct or indirect drain. {remaining text unchanged}

 (Reason: Reflects regional practice and to reduce excessive runoff into storm drains.)
-Code addresses the disposal of condensate drains.

-Section M1411.3.1, Items 3 and 4; add text to read as follows:
+Section M1411.9.1, Items 3 and 4; add text to read as follows:

-M1411.3.1 Auxiliary and secondary drain systems. {bulk of paragraph unchanged}
+M1411.9.1 Auxiliary and secondary drain systems. {bulk of paragraph unchanged}